Mary Stephenson, MD, MSc, FRCSC, FACOG, RCOG (Fellow Ad Eundem)

 A tireless patient advocate, Dr. Stephenson emphasizes the importance of finding out why miscarriage occurs.
 She recommends sending miscarriage tissue for chromosome testing to determine whether the miscarriage was “explained”, due to an abnormal number of chromosomes, or “unexplained”, with correct number of chromosomes.
 Dr. Stephenson founded the University of Illinois Recurrent Pregnancy Loss Program, which offers comprehensive evaluation and management, and close monitoring of pregnancy in the first trimester.
 Click here to learn more about the UI Health Recurrent Pregnancy Loss Program.

 For over two decades, Dr. Stephenson’s research has focused on therapeutic interventions for recurrent pregnancy loss and infertility.
-She led the largest clinical trial to date on the use of intravenous immunoglobulin (IVIG) in recurrent miscarriage.
+Dr. Stephenson led the largest clinical trial to date on the use of intravenous immunoglobulin (IVIG) in recurrent miscarriage.
 Although the results showed IVIG was not of benefit, with preconception evaluation and close monitoring in early pregnancy, once an intrauterine pregnancy was seen on ultrasound a live birth rate of 94% was attained.